robin-pfeiffer/mirage/README.md

 ## Updating

-Pull the latest changes from this repository with `git pull --ff-only`, and source your shell's `.*rc` file to apply the changes.
+Pull the latest changes from this repository with `git pull --ff-only`, and source your shell's `.bashrc` file to apply the changes.

 ## Development